MSBivens/dnft_character_builder/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated** and ultimately serve to help the community and developers push for new innovations.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue with the tag "expansion".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project